git-pull/tao-of-tmux/manuscript/06-window.md

 Example usage:

 {language=shell, line-numbers=off}
-    # Create a window split horizontally, in the $HOME directory, consuming 50%
+    # Create a pane horizontally, in the $HOME directory, consuming 50% of the
-    # of the width of the current pane
+    # width of the current pane
     $ tmux split-window -h -c $HOME -p 50 vim

+    # create new pane, split vertically with 75% height
+    # tmux split-window -p 75